MonaLon/steganography/writeup.md

 An outer level script in `main.py` is used to get all different kinds of bit extractions from all of the images and save them to `/found_bits`.
 It is also used to loop through all the bit extractions analyze them at numerous locations (1, 2, 3, 1000, 1001, etc.).

 We also tried using an English dictionary library to sift through all the characters in each bitstring, but we didn't end up getting very far with that approach.
 There is a lot of junk in those files.
 All of our different trials are up on [our GitHub](https://github.com/camilodoa/steganography) in branches other than the master.
+Our answers really aren't indicative of all the work we put in and we hope you keep that in mind when grading!